AndiKod/zouMacros/README.md

 PureCSS & OpenProps familly added in CDN-loader

 1.3.0:
 Initiate a new Macro (embed) with YouTube videos.
-No more '../../' normally needed to load up things.